- Course Type: Undergraduate

 Assessment in the Freshman years is based entirely on a series of practical class presentations in all modules.
 In the final Sophister year, assessment is by a series of public performances.

 The Lir – National Academy of Dramatic Art

 The Lir was developed by the partnership of the Cathal Ryan Trust and Trinity College Dublin and opened its doors to the first students in September 2011.
-It is formally associated with the world-renowned Royal Academy of Dramatic Art.
+It is formally associated with the world-renowned Royal Academy of Dramatic Art (RADA).

 The training offered by The Lir is closely linked to the ever-changing needs and directions of the theatre industry.
 The Lir has also fostered close links with the allied professions of film, television, radio and new media.
 The training is provided by professionals with extensive experience of the industry, in a conscious effort to teach students from the outset the highest level of international professional practice.
 The depth and breadth of the training is supplemented by guest lectures and workshops from leading international figures of stage and screen.

-The training offered by The Lir takes place in an exciting new building at Grand Canal Dock (see page 59), designed specifically for a range of courses in acting, design, directing, lighting design, stage management, technical theatre and playwriting.
-It features a flexible black box studio with a seating capacity of more than 200, as well as 2 further performance studios, a dance studio, technical workshop, and a range of flexible teaching spaces to suit the training of The Lir's young theatre practitioners.
+The training offered by The Lir takes place in an exciting new building at Grand Canal Dock, designed specifically for a range of courses in acting, design, directing, lighting design, stage management, technical theatre and playwriting.
+It features a flexible black box studio with a seating capacity of 150, a more intimate studio with a capacity for 70, a dance studio, technical workshop, and a range of flexible teaching spaces to suit the training of The Lir’s young theatre practitioners.